 English is a very structured language.
 The sentences in it consist of needed parts that stand in a certain order; otherwise, it can affect the entire meaning of the sentence.
-This way, when you start to learn English, the first thing you need to understand is sentence construction.
+This way, when you start speaking English, the first thing you need to understand is sentence construction.

 If your native language doesn't have strict requirements about the word order in a sentence, English grammar rules about sentence structure may seem a bit demanding.
 However, once you memorize the proper structure, writing sentences in English becomes easy - all you need to do is follow the same pattern.

 Below, you will find the essential information on how to form basic English sentences and avoid sounding like Grand Master Yoda (unless it's on purpose).
 Let's dive in!

 Basic Parts of Sentences in English